Jienniers/Nova-Spigot/README.md

 ## ⚠️ Notes

+### Project History

+This is an old client project I made in 2023.
+It may contain bugs, rough code, and unfinished behavior, and I am not actively maintaining it anymore.

+When I made this plugin, I did not have much knowledge of Git, so the repository may not have meaningful commit history.
+This project represents an older version of my coding skills and is kept mainly as an archive/reference.

+### Technical Notes

-This is an older experimental codebase, so a few behaviors are worth knowing:
+Because this is an older client project, a few technical limitations are worth knowing:

 - Player levels and trims are stored in memory, not in a config or database.
 - Data may reset when the server restarts.